jay0x5/CUBIC-RIPOFF/README.md

-A basic script to allow you to chroot inside any stock ubuntu ISO instead of doing the samething manually or installing CUBIC software wrote this script just as a hobby
+A basic script to allow you to chroot inside any stock ubuntu ISO instead of doing the same thing manually or installing CUBIC software wrote this script just as a hobby

 **Make sure the following packages are installed for a conflict free script run**: